Strongly lensed candidates from the HSC transient survey: Introduction

-Since quasars (and hence lensed quasars) are brightness-variable sources, it is also possible to conduct lensed quasar searches through the exploitation of their variable nature.
-A cadenced survey reveals the time variabilities of variable objects with difference imaging, which is a powerful tool to remove the contamination from the non-variable objects. \citet{Kochanek_method} first proposed using difference imaging to find lensed quasars: since almost all the non-lensed variable objects are point sources, the extended variable objects appearing in the difference images would be potential lenses.
-As a cadenced survey, the upcoming Rubin Observatory Legacy Survey of Space and Time (LSST)\footnote{LSST \citep{lsst_survey}} will provide not only a huge pool of new lensed quasars, but also a great opportunity to apply the time variability for lens search.
-The LSST is expected to detect thousands of lensed quasars \citep[][hereafter OM10]{OM10}, and one could use the difference imaging as an efficient method to find lensed quasars through their variability.
+Since quasars are variable sources, it is possible to conduct lensed quasar searches through the exploitation of their variability.
+A cadenced survey is ideally designed to reveal this variability through difference imaging. \citet{Kochanek_method} first proposed using difference imaging to find lensed quasars: while most of the (non-lensed) variable objects are point-like sources, lensed quasars with a sufficient angular size may appear as extended variable objects in the difference images.
+Specifically, lensed quasars whose image separations are comparable to the size of the point-spread function (PSF) appear as extended objects.
+Small quasar-image separations (relative to the PSF) lead to point-like objects, whereas large quasar-image separations lead to multiple point-like objects in the difference image.
+Therefore, the objects that exhibit an extended feature or have multiple point features in the difference images are potential lenses.
+As a cadenced survey, the upcoming Rubin Observatory Legacy Survey of Space and Time (LSST)\footnote{LSST \citep{lsst_survey}} will provide not only a huge pool of thousands of new lensed quasars \citep[][hereafter OM10]{OM10}, but also a great opportunity to apply the time variability for a lens search.

-In this work, we conduct a lensed quasar search within the HSC\footnote{HSC, Hyper-Suprime Cam \citep{Miyazaki_hsc, Aihara_SSP}} transient survey \citep{hsc_transient} by applying the time-variability-based lens search method in \citet[][hereafter C19]{DC_Buddy}, which is built on the the concept of \citet{Kochanek_method}.
-The HSC transient survey is an ongoing cadenced survey of the Subaru Telescope \citep{Miyazaki_subaru}, and it has similar image quality as expected for the LSST.
-The final candidates of lensed quasars here undergo a three-step process: (1) time-variability-based selection (C19) according to their spatial extent in the difference images of the HSC transient survey, (2) classification as potential lenses by \textsc{Chitah} \citep{chitah}, a lens search algorithm examining the image configuration through lens modelling, and (3) visual inspection.
+In this work, we conduct a lensed quasar search by applying the variability-based method described in \citet[][hereafter C20]{DC_Buddy} to the HSC\footnote{HSC, Hyper Suprime-Cam \citep{Miyazaki_hsc, Aihara_SSP}} transient survey \citep{hsc_transient}.
+The HSC transient survey is an ongoing cadenced survey of the Subaru Telescope \citep{Miyazaki_subaru}, and it has a similar image quality as expected for the LSST.
+The final candidates of lensed quasars here undergo a three-step process: (1) a variability-based selection (C20) according to their spatial extent in the difference images of the HSC transient survey; (2) classification as potential lenses by \textsc{Chitah} \citep{chitah}, a lens search algorithm examining the image configuration through lens modelling; and (3) visual inspection.

 The organisation of this paper is as follows.
 In Sec.~\ref{sec:hsc}, we introduce the data from the HSC transient survey used in this work.
 We describe our lens selection method in Sec.~\ref{sec:method}.
 Sec.~\ref{sec:results} shows the lens selection results, followed by our conclusions in Sec.~\ref{sec:conclusion}.